-rec-chan is the channel where the DTMF decoder is listening. send-to indicates where the result should be sent.
-It can be one or more of these separated by commas.
+is the channel where the DTMF decoder is listening. indicates where the result should be sent.
+It can be one o these separated by commas. r more of Transmit radio channel. • APP - meaning send to any attached applicatio on(s).
+IG - meaning send to APRS-IS server if IGate is configured. indicates where the result should be sent.
+It can be one of these separated by commas.
 Transmit radio channel.
-APP - meaning send to any attached application(s).
-IG - meaning send to APRS-IS server if IGate is configured. via-path is the digipeater path used when transmitting.
+APP - meaning send to any attached application via-path is the digipeater path used when transmitting.
 Must NOT contain any spaces.

-TTOBJ 1 0 WIDE2-1,WIDE1-1 TTOBJ 1 0 TTOBJ 1 APP, IG

-In all of these examples, the DTMF decoder is listening on channel 1.
+TTOBJ 1 0 WIDE2-1,WIDE1-1 TTOBJ 1 0 TTOBJ 1 APP,IG In all of these examples, the DTMF decoder is listening on channel 1.
 In the first two cases APRS packets will be transmitted on channel 0.
 It is possible, but unusual, for both channels to be the same.
 You can optionally add a digipeater path.
 In the last case, the object reports are sent to any attached applications and an APRS-IS server if the IGate feature is enabled but not transmitted over the radio.